GyulTips/AOD-Clone/README.md

 # AOD Clone
 ### ⚠️ CAUTION
-- This app only works on iPhone 12 Pro.
-The UI may not match when running on different models.
+- This app ONLY works on **iPhone 12 Pro.** The UI may not match when running on different models.
-- NOT suitable for daily use. use it as just for fun.
+- **NOT** suitable for daily use. use it as just for fun.

 AOD for older iPhones.
 Poorly made with Unity.